Application Filed for a New Housing Development to Replace the Safeway at 1655 El Camino Real in San Mateo

 1655 El Camino Real Proposal Rendering, image via Align1655 El Camino Real Proposal Rendering, image via Align

-Application materials were filed earlier this week for the demolition and redevelopment of 1655 El Camino Real in San Matteo.
+Application materials were filed earlier this week for the demolition and redevelopment of 1655 El Camino Real in San Mateo.
 The site is currently occupied by a large grocery store, but developers at Align Real Estate are hopeful it can become as many as 396 units of new housing.

 The nearly 3-acre site would be completely demolished to be replaced with a new ground-level grocery store building, topped by a six-story housing complex.
 The current plans will also preserve some parking for both residents and shoppers.